liftbridge-io/liftbridge/documentation/client_implementation.md

 delivery.
 The default ack policy is `LEADER`, meaning the ack is sent once the partition leader has stored the message.
 See [below](#messages-and-acks) for guidance on implementing acks.

+If the ack policy is not `NONE`, `Publish` will synchronously block until the ack is received.
+If the ack is not received in time, an `ErrAckTimeout` error/exception is thrown.
+If the ack policy is `NONE`, this returns immediately.

 `Publish` can send messages to particular stream partitions using a `Partitioner` or an explicitly provided partition.
 By default, it publishes to